datainpoint/xeus-sql-notebook/README.md

-# xeus-cling-notebook
+# xeus-sql-notebook

-xeus-cling-notebook is a community maintained Jupyter Docker Stack image
+xeus-sql-notebook is a community maintained Jupyter Docker Stack image